phylocko/hostel/README.md

 ### Creating database and a DB user

-We assuming that you have MySQL already installed in your system.
+We're assuming that you have MySQL already installed in your system.
 Don't use the password from the example.
 ```
 $ mysql
 mysql> CREATE DATABASE hostel;